 - Preheat oven to 350 Degrees and spray a 9X13 pan and set aside.

 - Allow cake to cool and begin to prepare the frosting.
-Bring the butter, cocoa powder, and milk to a boil and remove from heat.
+In a medium saucepan melt butter, cocoa powder, and milk to a boil and remove from heat.
 Whisk in the powdered sugar and add vanilla extract.
 Pour on top of the cake and set in the refrigerator and/or cover at room temperature until ready to serve.

-- * Note: the original recipe mentioned to pour the frosting on top of the cake while the cake is still warm.
-I allowed my cake to cool for about 20-30 minutes before I poured over the frosting and my cake came out fine.
+Note: the original recipe mentioned pouring the frosting on top of the cake while the cake is still warm.
+I allowed my cake to cool for about 20-30 minutes before I poured over the frosting, and my cake came out fine.

 - Prep Time: 15 mins